awsdocs/iam-user-guide/doc_source/cloudtrail-integration.md

 ### Example AWS STS role chaining API event in CloudTrail log file<a name="stscloudtrailexample-assumerole"></a>

 The following example shows a CloudTrail log entry for a request made by John Doe in account 111111111111\.
 John previously used his `JohnDoe` user to assume the `JohnRole1` role\.
 For this request, he uses the credentials from that role to assume the `JonRole2` role\.
 This is known as [role chaining](id_roles_terms-and-concepts.md#iam-term-role-chaining)\.
+The source identity that he set when he assumed the `JohnDoe1` role persists in the request to assume `JohnRole2`\.
+If John tries to set a different source identity when assuming the role, the request is denied\.
 John passes two [session tags](id_session-tags.md) into the request\.
 He sets those two tags as transitive\.
 The request inherits the `Department` tag as transitive because John set it as transitive when he assumed `JohnRole1`\.
+For more information about source identity, see [Monitor and control actions taken with assumed roles](id_credentials_temp_control-access_monitor.md)\.
 For more information about transitive keys in role chains, see [Chaining roles with session tags](id_session-tags.md#id_session-tags_role-chaining)\.

 ```
 {